ovac/idoc/README.md

 ```

 ### Indicating auth status
 You can use the `@authenticated` annotation on a method to indicate if the endpoint is authenticated.
-A field for authentication token will be made available and marked as required on the interractive documentation.
+A field for authentication token will be made available and marked as required on the interactive documentation.

 ### Providing an example response
 You can provide an example response for a route.
 This will be displayed in the examples section.
 There are several ways of doing this.